 2. Leaking Between the Tank and Bowl

-If you do confirm that your toilet is leaking between the tank and bowl, a few different parts could be the cause.
-For example, if the water comes from near the center between the tank and the bowl, you might have to buy a new sponge gasket.
-If the issue persists, you might also have to replace washers for bolts.
+If you do confirm that your toilet is leaking between the tank and bowl, there are a handful of tank components which could be to blame.
+If the water comes from near the centre between the tank and the bowl, you might have to buy a new sponge gasket.
+If the issue still persists, you might have to replace the washers for bolts.
 If the toilet leaks even more when you flush, you will have to replace the bowl gasket.

-3. Toilet Leaking When Flushed
+3. Leaks When Flushed